in Nimis & al., Bull. Soc. linn. Provence, 45: 250, 1994.

 Description: Thallus crustose, areolate, parasitic on the grey thalli of C. cretensis, consisting of roundish, up to 5 mm wide islands, which often merge into larger patches, attacking the areoles of the host one after the other.
-Areoles thin, irregularly angular, pale pinkish-orange, flat, mostly up to 0.5 mm in diam.
-Thallus parenchymatous, with a loose, indistinct medulla.
-Apothecia mostly biatorine, but often sitting on a thick algal layer, some algae penetrating in the weakly differentiated exciple, usually sparse, immersed to protruding, mostly solitary in the areoles, 0.2-0.4 mm across, with a flat to slightly convex, pale reddish-orange disc, and an initially thick, then thinner and finally excluded margin of the same colour as the disc.
-Exciple thin, unclearly radiate-paraplectenchymatous, more or less swollen, with rounded to elongated, 3-7 µm thick cell lumina; epithecium brownish, with a finely granulose epipsamma, K+ red; hymenium colourless, c.
+Areoles thin, irregularly angular, pale pinkish-orange, flat, mostly up to 0.5 mm in diam, paraplectenchymatous, with a loose, indistinct medulla.
+Apothecia mostly biatorine, but often sitting on a thick algal layer, some algae penetrating in the weakly differentiated exciple, usually sparse, immersed to sessile, mostly solitary in the areoles, 0.2-0.4 mm across, with a flat to slightly convex, pale reddish-orange disc, and an initially thick, then thinner and finally excluded margin of the same colour as the disc.
+Proper exciple thin, unclearly radiate-paraplectenchymatous, more or less swollen, the hyphae with rounded to elongated, 3-7 µm thick cell lumina; epithecium brownish, with a finely granulose epipsamma, K+ red; hymenium colourless, c.
 80 µm high; paraphyses robust,1.5-2 µm thick, often apically branched and progressively thicker upwards, strongly conglutinated; hypothecium colourless.
 Asci (6-)8-spored, Teloschistes-type.
 Ascospores 1-septate, polarilocular, hyaline, broadly ellipsoid, the apical wall thicker than the lateral one, and therefore lumina somehow heart-shaped, 10.5-12 x 6.5-8 µm, the septum 2-4 µm thick.
 Photobiont chlorococcoid.
 Spot tests: thallus and apothecia K+ red, C-, KC-, P-.
 Chemistry: apothecia with parietin (major), fallacinal, emodin, teloschistin and parietinic acid (minor), corresponding with chemosyndrome A of Søchting (1997).

 Note: a well-distinguished calcicolous species growing on Caloplaca cretensis, also known from Turkey, to be sought for throughout the Mediterranean, in coastal situations, wherever the host is found, but certainly not common.